SheenaShahangian/CS601_HW1_Shahangian/README.md

 * using the header, main, footer, strong, and em tags to increase my website's accessibility for those who use screen readers and to ensure I was prioritizing sematic elements as much as possible.
 * using the article tag to represent self-contained elements within my shop page, specifically for each print that can be purchased.
 * making the entire article for a shop item hyperlinked.
-* incorporating buttons throughout to make navigation through the website's content more clear.
+* incorporating buttons throughout to make navigating through the website's content more clear.
 * use of additional imagery than the required amount to make each page visually appealing.
 * creating custom imagery in the form of a logo (on all pages) and a timeline image (on the biography page).
 * adding meta descriptions to all pages for SEO purposes.
 * adding an email link in the footer so visitors can easily contact me.
 * using classes and ids to help myself when styling my pages next week.
 * using HTML entities for the copyright and dollar sign symbols.
-* including both an embedded YouTube video and one using the video tag.
 * resizing images and running them through an image optimizer before adding them to the multimedia folder, so as to ensure I'm not including files that are unnecessarily large.
 Images that are going to be hero images or larger have been included in larger sizer, however, to avoid quality degradation.
+Image dimensions will vary, as some images are intentionally cropped square for my future design and aren't intended to spread across the width of the page (for example, the first image on the biography page).
+Smaller images are also used for the products linked in the shop, as they are going to be smaller images in the final product, and I'm trying to keep the website lightweight.